We will be featuring each of POWER BALM’s 9 Super ingredients. It makes sense to start with our most luxurious ingredient, Rosehip.

 - Kate Middleton loves Rosehip Oil.
 Google “Rosehip Oil” and you will be hard pressed to find an article without reference to the Duchess and how she uses it in her daily routine, so…enough said.

 - Fatty acids.
-Okay these two words are only beneficial it skin if you put them together, kind of like the opposite of vegan cheese.
-Rosehip oil is made up of 80% essential Omega 6 & 9 fatty acids, instantly plumping dehydrated skin & adding elasticity to the skin.
+Okay, these two words are so much better when they are put together.
+Kind of like the opposite of vegan cheese.
+Rosehip oil is made up of 80% essential Omega 6 + 9 fatty acids.
+These amazing lipids instantly plump dehydrated skin & add elasticity.

 - Colourful Carotenoids.
 We’re often told to eat the rainbow, but the same applies when it comes to our skin.
 Rosehip oil contains Lycopene & Beta carotene (also found in massive quantities in our Red Palm, but more on that another week).
 Lycopene gives plants their red pigment (think tomatoes) and it exists in plants specifically to prevent damage from light.
-It is truly a powerful antioxidant & anti-inflammatory which protects skin from environmental toxins.
-Beta carotene lends plants an orange pigment (think carrots) and is a pro-Vitamin A. It is helpful in treating dry skin conditions such as eczema & psoriasis and its healing properties are quite amazing.
+It is truly a powerful antioxidant.
+It is also anti-inflammatory, protecting skin from environmental toxins.
+Beta carotene lends plants an orange pigment (think carrots) and is a pro-Vitamin A. It is heroic in treating dry skin conditions such as eczema & psoriasis, and let’s not forget to mention its super healing properties.
 It can be used to help heal lesions & cuts, aids in the treatment of ulcers, impetigo, boils, & removing age spots.
-The consumption of beta carotene has been said to make your skin glow, but I wouldn’t recommend spreading Power Balm on your toast.
+The consumption of beta carotene has been said to make your skin glow, but we wouldn’t recommend spreading Power Balm on your toast.